 Beginning jewelers hear the term "flex shaft" thrown around all the time.
 What is a flex shaft?
 What does it do?
 Why does it seem to have a thousand possible attachments?
 It can all be very intimidating for a new metalsmith looking to expand their bench set-up.

 What is a Jeweler's Flex Shaft

 The system commonly referred to as a Flex Shaft in the jewelry industry is really a power rotary tool.
 Power rotaries are used in many industries on various materials ranging from wood to plastic and all types of metals.
 Dremel tools in woodworker shops are similar to Flex Shafts.
-The tool system is a simple rotary motor that has a hand piece which can handle many different attachments.
-The user holds the hand piece with the desired attachment tip and operates the motor with a foot pedal.
+The tool system is a simple rotary motor that has a handpiece that can handle many different attachments.
+The user holds the handpiece with the desired attachment tip and operates the motor with a foot pedal.

 Get to know the flex shaft system

 Motor - The motor unit usually hangs from a rack on the wall or directly on the jeweler's bench.
 You should not need to touch the motor so it just needs to be out of the way.

 Flexible shaft - A flexible cable extends from the motor for several feet to reach the work area and allow work from any angle.

 Handpiece - The handpiece is a metal segment at the end of the flexible shaft.
 This is the part of the tool that the user holds in their dominant hand to work on jewelry.
 The handpiece has a gripping mechanism on the tip that will firmly grasp a huge variety of tips, burs, accessories, wheels, etc.